mrkwapo/Java/teachingNotes/Intermediate/Interfaces/Dependency Injection/README.md

 each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program.

-#There are basically three types of dependency injection: #
+# There are basically three types of dependency injection:
+## Constructor Injection:
-## constructor injection: ## the dependencies are provided through a class constructor.
+ The dependencies are provided through a class constructor.
+## Setter Injection:
-## setter injection: ## the client exposes a setter method that the injector uses to inject the dependency.
+ The client exposes a setter method that the injector uses to inject the dependency.
+## Interface Injection:
-## interface injection: ## the dependency provides an injector method that will inject the dependency into any client passed to it.
+ The dependency provides an injector method that will inject the dependency into any client passed to it.

 Clients must implement an interface that exposes a setter method that accepts the dependency.
 So now its the dependency injection’s responsibility to: